McDonald’s wraps up tumultuous year on a strong note

 Fourth quarter revenue was up 4% to $5.3 billion, which was in line with estimates.

-Same-store sales — or sales at stores open at least 13 months — jumped 5.9% worldwide in the October-December, topping analysts’ expectations for the Chicago company.
+Same-store sales — or sales at stores open at least 13 months — jumped 5.9% worldwide in the October-December, topping analysts expectations for the Chicago company.

 McDonald’s former President and CEO Steve Easterbrook was pushed out in November after violating company policy by having a consensual relationship with an employee.
 He was replaced by Chris Kempczinski, who most recently led the company’s U.S. operations.